 A Framework for Tracing Socio-Ecological Trajectories and Traps in Intensive Agricultural Landscapes

-Uden, D.R., Allen, C.R., Munoz-Arriola, F., Ou, G., & Shank, N. (in press).
+Uden, D.R., Allen, C.R., Munoz-Arriola, F., Ou, G., & Shank, N. (2018).
 A framework for tracing socio-ecological trajectories and traps in intensive agricultural landscapes.
 Sustainability.

 Dynamics and trade-offs among social, economic, and ecological components of resilience in working agricultural landscapes Internal NU FEWS seed grant